 For the Base command, the Import dialog is displayed with a list of files in all the format types that can be imported.
 Select a file in the list and click the Open button.
 Sometimes an Import Options dialog for the file type is displayed.
 Make any changes to the import options and click OK.

 For the Base from Data command, the Base from XY Data dialog is displayed.
 Specify the rows to include and set the X and Y data columns.
 Click OK to create a base layer

 For the Base from Server command, the Download Online Maps dialog is displayed.
 Select or add the server and layer, specify the area to download and resolution, and click OK to download the server base map.

 For the Empty Basemap command, the Base Map Limits dialog is displayed.
 Set the Minimum and Maximum X and Y values and click OK.
 A new empty base map is created.

-Select one of the four Base layer types to add a base layer to an existing map:
+Select one of the four Add to Map base layer commands to add a base layer to an existing map:

 To change the features of a base map, click once on the base map to select it.
 The properties are displayed in the Properties window.

-The base layer properties contains the following pages:
+The vector base layer properties contains the following pages: